Terrorism in Uganda: 2020s

 On 1 June 2021, General Katumba Wamala was travelling in a vehicle when four gunmen appeared and opened fire, wounding Wamala and killing his driver and his daughter.
 After a month of investigation, on July 1, 2021, authorities revealed that the attackers were Islamic extremists who were trained in a jihadist camp in North Kivu, Democratic Republic of Congo, and had links with the Allied Democratic Forces and the Islamic State.

 On 24 October 2021, a deadly explosion occurred at a restaurant in Komamboga, Kampala, killing one person and wounding three more.
 The Islamic State later claimed responsibility for the attack.
 Two days later, an Allied Democratic Forces suicide bomber blew himself up at a bus in Kampala, wounding several people.
 On 29 October, two children were killed during a bomb explosion at a village in Nakaseke.
 The device looked like an exotic “jackfruit” and was given to the children while they were playing.

 On 16 November 2021, twin suicide bombers exploded their improvised explosive devices (IEDs) near in the capital, Kampala.
 The three suicide bombers together with other three innocent victims died.
 Twenty-seven people were wounded and admitted at Mulago National Referral Hospital.
 The Islamic State later claimed the attacks through their Telegram channel.

+On 16 June 2023, rebels of the Allied Democratic Forces (ADF), a jihadist group speculatively linked by analysts to the Islamic State, attacked a school in Mpondwe, a town in western Uganda's Kasese District on the border with the Democratic Republic of the Congo.
+Forty-two people were killed, including 38 students.